Improved kissing numbers in seventeen through twenty-one dimensions: Dimensions 19, 20, and 21

 We begin with a relatively simple construction of the previously known kissing configurations in dimensions $19$ through $21$.
 Suppose $C$ is a binary error-correcting code of block length~$n$, constant weight~$8$, and minimal distance~$8$.
 Then there is a kissing configuration in $\R^n$ of size $2^2 \binom{n}{2} + 2^7 |C|$, which consists of the $2^2 \binom{n}{2}$ permutations of $(\pm 2, \pm 2, 0, \dots, 0)$ and the $2^7 |C|$ vectors that put an even number of minus signs on the codewords in $C$.
 Each of these vectors has squared norm~$8$, and it is straightforward to check that their inner products are all at most $4$ (different codewords in $C$ overlap in at most four coordinates, and different sign patterns for the same codeword differ in at least two signs).

 To obtain a suitable code $C$, we start with the $S(5,8,24)$ Steiner system, which achieves $|C|=759$ when $n=24$.
 We then repeatedly shorten it to include only codewords with $0$ in their last coordinate, after which we drop that coordinate.
-The resulting sizes are shown in Table~\ref{table:C}.
-It recovers the largest code $C$ known for each block length $n$ except $n=17$, for which $|C|=34$ can be achieved (see \cite{B,BSSS90} for a compilation of records).
+The resulting sizes are shown in Table~\ref{table:C}; note that these sizes depend on the choice of deleted coordinates beyond five deletions.
+This process recovers the largest code $C$ known for each block length $n$ except $n=17$, for which $|C|=34$ can be achieved (see \cite{B,BSSS90} for a compilation of records).

 The kissing numbers $2^2 \binom{n}{2} + 2^7 |C|$ in Table~\ref{table:C} are generally worse than the previously known records, but they agree for $n=16$, $19$, $20$, and $21$.
 One can check that the construction described above is isometric to the minimal vectors of the laminated lattice $\Lambda_n$ in these cases.